 Choose your distance

 The Gold Coast Marathon has races to suit all ages and abilities.
 These include the full marathon, wheelchair marathon, half marathon, 15-kilometre (9.3-mile) wheelchair race, 10-kilometre (6.2-mile) run, 5.7-kilometre (3.5-mile) challenge, and the 2-kilometre (1.2-mile) and 4-kilometre (2.5-mile) junior dashes.
 You can enter as a team, with a running buddy, or as a solo runner.

 Over the course of the weekend, there are many opportunities to meet running ambassadors in person.
 In 2017, runners had the chance to ask race legends and ambassadors Rob de Castella, Pat Carroll, Steve Moneghetti, Lee Troop and Benita Willis their training questions via an exclusive live Q&A session on the Gold Coast Marathon Facebook page.

 Explore the Gold Coast

 Once you've finished your run you'll have the opportunity to explore all that the Gold Coast has to offer.
 The region is one of the top tourist destinations in Australia thanks to its spectacular beaches, fantastic theme parks and great restaurants and cafés.
-In the Gold Coast there is accommodation to suit every budget, from the luxury five-star hotels at to self-contained apartments.
+In the Gold Coast there's accommodation to suit every budget, from the luxury five-star hotels on the sand's edge to self-contained apartments.